fillefrans/pi/README.md

 ####TYPE
-    - built-in type library for all basic types, html5 types
+    - any basic type from built-in type library of html4 + html5 types
     - serializable as SQL, JSON, igbinary